Laugh Time With Flora is a series regular somatic Laughter Yoga classes run by dancer and Laughter Yoga Leader Flora Wellesley Wesley.

 “When you laugh, you change, and when you change, the world changes.” – Dr Madan Kataria, medical doctor and Founder of Laughter Yoga clubs worldwide

 Who can participate?

 People of all ages can participate but please note that these laughter sessions may not be suitable for everyone.
-Laughter exercises are contra-indicated for people who have uncontrolled high blood pressure, heart disease, epilepsy, any kind of hernia, severe backache, major psychiatric disorders, are in their first trimester or recently underwent major surgery.
+Laughter Yoga is contra-indicated for people who have uncontrolled high blood pressure, heart disease, a hernia, severe backache, schizophrenia, are in their first trimester and have had miscarriages in the past, or recently underwent major surgery.
+I ask for people with epilepsy or anxiety to let me know before class, and encourage them to take charge of their participation.
 This list is for guidance only and is not exhaustive.
 If you have doubts about participating due to a health condition, consult a medical professional for guidance first.

 In the sessions themselves, use your common sense: no strain, no new pain.
 Stop if anything feels uncomfortable.
 If you need a rest, rest.
 The class can be done sitting down or standing.

 Young people 10-15 years old welcome with the accompaniment of an adult.